sveltek/markdown/README.md

 >
 > While the **API** is solid and mostly complete, some changes may still occur before the first stable release.
 >
-> Ideas, [suggestions](https://github.com/hypernym-studio/svelte-markdown/discussions) and code [contributions](https://github.com/hypernym-studio/svelte-markdown/blob/main/.github/CONTRIBUTING.md) are welcome.
+> Ideas, [suggestions](https://github.com/sveltek/markdown/discussions) and code [contributions](https://github.com/sveltek/markdown/blob/main/.github/CONTRIBUTING.md) are welcome.
 >
-> If you find any issues or bugs, please [report](https://github.com/hypernym-studio/svelte-markdown/issues/new/choose) them so the project can be improved.
+> If you find any issues or bugs, please [report](https://github.com/sveltek/markdown/issues/new/choose) them so the project can be improved.

 <br>

-## Features

-- Free & Open Source
-- Written in TypeScript
-- Extremely Easy to Use
-- Zero-config setup
-- API-Friendly

 ## Core Concepts